-LIBI was founded in 1968 as a business school in Commack, Long Island, and was certified as an occupational College in 1995 by the New York State Board of Regents.
-The Regents authorized LIBI to award the Associate in Occupational Studies (A.O.S.) degree in Court Reporting under the guidance of the Office of Higher Education of the New York State Education Department (NYSED).
+cation Department (NYSED).
 LIBI offers degree programs in Accounting, Business Management, Homeland Security and Security Management, Hospitality Management, and Office Technology with Medical Office Option.
-LIBI offers adult education courses as part of its academic programs and in self-standing format that includes free ESL classes for individuals in the community who wish to one day go to college.
+LIBI offers adult education courses as part of its academic programs and in self-standing format that includes free ESL classes for individuals in the community who wish to one day go to College.
 In May 2017 LIBI was authorized to award A.S. degrees in Business and Homeland Security.
 The free ESL classes are offered at the main campus in Flushing.
 These classes are limited to approximately 30 individuals per eight-week semester.
-The institution offers limited weekend classes, however, students can take classes in the day or in the evening Monday through Friday.
+The institution offers limited weekend classes: however, students can take classes in the day or in the evening Monday through Friday.
 LIBI's class schedules begin at 8:30 am for day students and end at 10pm for evening students.
 Saturday classes are generally offered from 10am to 2pm; however, the campus is open from 9am to 4pm on Saturdays.

-LIBI serves approximately 500 students at the Main Campus, 100 in Commack, and approximately 500 at the NYC extension center.
+LIBI serves approximately 400 students at the Main Campus, 50 in Commack, and approximately 300 at the NYC Extension Center.

-The college employs approximately 80 full-time faculty/staff and 70 part-time adjunct/staff members.
+The College employs approximately 54 full-time faculty/staff and 63 part-time adjunct/staff members.

 The main campus is located at 136-18 39th Avenue in Flushing, Queens.
-The campus is comprised of two buildings, the Main building (136-18 39th Avenue) housing three floors of the college, and the Annex building across the street from the main building located at 139-17 39th Avenue housing one floor of the college.
+The campus is comprised of two buildings, the Main building (136-18 39th Avenue) housing three floors of the College, and the Annex building across the street from the main building located at 139-17 39th Avenue housing one floor of the College.
 The Main building is in the Flushing Professional Tower, a mixed-use 13-story modern commercial building and one of the original high-rises in Downtown Flushing.
 The Annex building is located in Queens Crossing on the 4th floor of a mixed-use commercial modern building.